abhimanyupallavisudhir/chit/README.md

 # default: False
 # whether the remote path stored in the data has priority compared to the path you're actually cloning from.
 # Set to False if e.g. you are cloning from a copy or move of the file in a different folder or machine.

+chit.config.JUPYTERNB
+# default: None
+# Set to path of the Jupyter notebook file you're using, in order to be able to use "^J" input.
 ```

 This is the first cell of my own personal chit notebook: